Seteco/Somorrostro/Home.md

 - `Sep 15, 2016`<br/>netdata alarms now support alarm **notification hysteresis and dynamic thresholds**, to prevent alarm notification flood!
 With these features, netdata alarm notifications are now a lot more useful (self-cancelled alarms do not send notifications, flapping alarms do not produce a notification flood, etc).

 - `Sep 10, 2016`<br/>netdata alarms can now **[push notifications to your mobile phone and post notifications to slack channels](https://github.com/firehol/netdata/wiki/health-monitoring#alarm-actions)**!

+- `Sep 5, 2016`<br/>netdata alarms modal on the dashboard, has been improved significantly, now rendering all the information related to each alarm.
+Also web browser push notifications are now supported.
+The dashboard itself got a few improvements too.

 - `Aug 28th, 2016`<br/>**[netdata 1.3.0 released](https://github.com/firehol/netdata/releases/tag/v1.3.0)**, which includes **[health monitoring - alarms](https://github.com/firehol/netdata/wiki/health-monitoring)**!